Anushaca1995/WeatherApp/README.md

 &nbsp; &nbsp; &nbsp;     4.
 We have refresh button to get the updated weather.

-&nbsp; &nbsp;2.
-5 Day Forecast screen - Once we click on 'Go to Forecast', app moves to second screen.
+&nbsp; &nbsp;<h2>2.
+5 Day Forecast screen</h2>

+&nbsp; &nbsp; &nbsp;     Once we click on 'Go to Forecast', app moves to second screen.
 Here we can see 5 days forecast with 3 hour interval of times, which is a scrollable flatslist with weather data.
 If any slow or network issues are there, it will show a text  like 'Oops something went wrong' and refresh button.
 If your network stable, you can see foreacast details by click on refresh button.

-&nbsp;&nbsp;3.
-Every error responses are handled properly.
+&nbsp;&nbsp;<h2>3.
+Every error responses are handled properly</h2>